profnote/profnote.github.io/_posts/2020-10-27-color-harmony.md

 In this study, *I will introduce a computational approach to extract the ‘main’ colors and identify the existing color harmonies of an image*.
 Out of personal interest, I conducted this study is over popular Japanese-style illustrations.

-The dataset of images was gathered from Pixiv, Japan’s top website for digital artists.
+The dataset of images was gathered from *Pixiv*, Japan’s top website for digital artists.
 I gathered the top most 2551 popular illustrations under the ‘Original’ tag (to eliminate any bias from popular characters or series).
-The data was gathered on June 12th, 2020 using the Power Pixiv Downloader Chrome extension.
+The data was gathered on June 12th, 2020 using the *Powerful Pixiv Downloader Chrome extension*.

 # Color Spaces and Chroma
 ![pic](/assets/img/ColorHarmony/Slide3.PNG)